stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 The first step is to make sure the Switch supports and the [SDKLT](https://github.com/opennetworkinglab/SDKLT) actually exposes the required functionality.
 The [Logical Table Guide](https://broadcom-network-switching-software.github.io/Logical_Table_Documentation_Guide) and [Feature List](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki/Tomahawk-Feature-List) are great starting points.
 Other products like OF-DPA and SDK6 can also provide hints.

-For MPLS we find the following tables of interest:
+For MPLS, we find the following tables of interest:

 - TNL_MPLS_*
 - L3_EIF, field `TNL_ENCAP_ID`

 ### Create Solution in SDKLT CLI Script

 It has proven helpful to a functioning target in place to work towards to.
-One example of this would be a SDKLT CLI script, that configures the switch for a specific target scenario.
+One example of this would be an SDKLT CLI script that configures the switch for a specific target scenario.
 It also makes sure one fully understands the problem space, the relations between the different tables, and which APIs of SDKLT have to be triggered.

 CLI scripts are simple text files that contain a series of commands as one would type them in the CLI normally.
 A few examples are [included](https://github.com/opennetworkinglab/SDKLT/tree/master/examples).